hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 #### With nested items

-Set hasSubItems to show that a link has a nested level of navigation.
+Set hasSubItems to show or signify that a link has a nested level of navigation.

 ![List item with sub-items](/assets/components/side-nav/list-item-with-nested-items.png)

 #### External links

-Use isLinkExternal to show that the link is a hyperlink pointing to a page outside the product or platform.
+Use isLinkExternal to show that the list item is a hyperlink pointing to a page outside the product or platform.

 ![List item with a external link](/assets/components/side-nav/list-item-with-external-link.png)

 !!!
 Warning

 Use external links sparingly.
-Avoid using this property to link pages that are irrelevant to the product's navigation.
+Avoid using this property to link pages that are unrelated to the product's navigation.
 !!!

 ## Footer